skadamdhad1266/docker-task-back-end/README.md

 1) clone the code.

-2) Add the path for archive and destination folder to unzip archive app.archivePath = The path for zip file app.destinationPath = Destination folder to unarchive
+2) Add the path in application.properties((src/main/resources)) for archive and destination folder to unzip archive app.archivePath = The path for zip file app.destinationPath = Destination folder to unarchive